No Way Out – No Wave Years in NYC (1978-84)

 Teenage Jesus And The Jerks – The Closet

-Lydia Lunch hated punk, but made use of typical rock bands’ instrumentation when forming her band in 1976 at the age of 16.
-After dissolving three years later, their recorded legacy consisted of 15 pieces with a total running time of about 20 minutes.
+Lydia Lunch hated punk, but used the typical instrumentation of rock bands when she formed Teenage Jesus And The Jerks in 1976 at the age of 16.
+After the band broke up three years later, their recorded legacy comprised 15 tracks with a total playing time of about 20 minutes.
 (1978, Antilles)

 Ike Yard – Motiv

-Transforming a dark and dystopian New York City vibe into sound.
+Transforming the gloomy and dystopian atmosphere of New York City into sound.
 (1981, Les Disques Du Crépuscule)

 Bush Tetras – Snakes Crawl